IDANIO/Alterrain/README.md

 git pull
 ```

-Then start the game application:
+Then start the game application (only if the game is not work as expected):

 ```
 pm2 start game      // game is an task I already defined